DUNE/computing-training-basics-short/_episodes/06-intro-art-larsoft.md

 ### Contributing to LArSoft

-Unlike dunetpc, protoduneana and garsoft, which are hosted in Fermilab's Redmine repository, the LArSoft git repositories are hosted on GitHub and use a pull-request model.
+Unlike dunesw, protoduneana and garsoft, which are hosted in Fermilab's Redmine repository, the LArSoft git repositories are hosted on GitHub and use a pull-request model.
 LArSoft's github link is [https://github.com/larsoft][github-link]

 See the documentation at this link: [https://larsoft.github.io/LArSoftWiki/Developing_With_LArSoft][developing-with-larsoft]